Technical Assistance

 -

-Connections to other growers who have demonstrated expertise in their field for peer to peer collaboration opportunities,
+Connections to other growers who have demonstrated expertise in their field for peer-to-peer collaboration opportunities

 -

-Guidance on the process of applying for financial assistance programs from the USDA’s Natural Resource Conservation Service, should that be an interest.
+Guidance on the process of applying for financial assistance programs from the USDA’s Natural Resource Conservation Service, should that be an interest

 These conservation plans and technical assistance resources equip landowners with the tools they need to address their natural resource concerns and increase their farm’s productivity and long-term viability.
 By enhancing the efficiency and viability of NH farmland, we build a solid foundation from which our region’s local food systems can thrive.